IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 Material assignment
 -------------------

-Material assignment is performed in similar way as in `Damage interface selection`_.
+The material assignment is performed in a similar way as in `Damage interface selection`_.
 In the first column are listed **IDs** and in the second column corresponding **PhysicalVolumeNames**.
 The third column **MaterialSelection** is composed of dropdown menus for which desired material must be selected.
-The cell of the table have to be clicked in order to display dropdown menu.
+The cell of the table has to be clicked in order to display the dropdown menu.
-Assign materials carefully, otherwise the results can be unexpected.
+Assign materials carefully, otherwise, the results can be unexpected.

-In the screenshot below, *CFRP* material was assigned to *plate*, *my_PZT* material to *pzt1* and *my_PZT* material is being selected from the dropdown menu to be assign to *pzt2*.
+In the screenshot below, *CFRP* material was assigned to *plate*, *my_PZT* material to *pzt1* and *my_PZT* material is being selected from the dropdown menu to be assigned to *pzt2*.

 .. image:: screenshots/wave_pro_shm_screenshot_materials_4.png
   :width: 600